KrzysiekJa/Celsiusify/README.md

 **Helm Chart for Locust Deployment**:

 * A Helm chart is created to streamline the deployment of Locust on Kubernetes, facilitating efficient testing.

+Commands listed below perform installation of the Locust Helm chart from the `deliveryhero/locust` repository, with specific configuration settings for the load testing.

 ``` bash
    kubectl create configmap celsiusify-loadtest-locustfile --from-file locust/main.py